realworldocaml/book/book/guided-tour/README.md

  (libraries base stdio))
 ```

-All we need to specify is the fact that we're building an executable rather
+All we need to specify is the fact that we're building an executable
-than a library, the name of the executable, and the name of the libraries we
+(rather than a library), the name of the executable, and the name of
-depend on.
+the libraries we depend on.

 We can now invoke dune to build the executable.